Jhgomez/GraalVmExamples/GraalPy/openAI/README.md

 3. Install GCC `sudo apt-get install`

 #### Using GCC and Cargo In Windows(Rust compiler)
-1. As indicated in the [GCC documentation](https://gcc.gnu.org/install/specific.html#windows) for Windows 11 since it supports x86_64 or x64 for short only we know we have to go with the option in that section which is installing [mingw](https://www.mingw-w64.org/downloads/) here you have different options you can either use Cygwin, LLVM-MinGW, MinGW-W64-builds, w64devkit, WinLibs.com, I choose [Cygwin](https://cygwin.com/install.html), just download "setup-x86_64.exe" and run it.
+1. As indicated in the [GCC documentation](https://gcc.gnu.org/install/specific.html#windows), since Windows 11 supports x86_64(x64 for short) architecture only we know we have to go with the option in that section which is installing [mingw](https://www.mingw-w64.org/downloads/) here you have different options you can either use Cygwin, LLVM-MinGW, MinGW-W64-builds, w64devkit, WinLibs.com, I choose [Cygwin](https://cygwin.com/install.html), just download "setup-x86_64.exe" and run it.
 Choose the following packages